Code-the-Dream-School/node-essentials/lessons/lesson5-sqlintro.md

 SELECT * FROM customers LIMIT 5;
 ```

 This shows you the schema for the customers table.
-Repeat this for each of the other tables.
+Run this same query for each of the other tables.
 You will notice some foreign keys in several of the tables.
-Based on these, you should recognize that there are associations between these tables.
+Based on the foreign keys, you should recognize that there are associations between these tables.

 ### **Check For Understanding**